 - Social Compliance

-Our work with WWF includes the support of three FIP projects in Central and South America to protect strategically important fisheries: the mahi mahi fisheries in Ecuador and Peru and the spiny lobster fishery in Nicaragua.
+Our work with WWF includes the support of three FIPs in Central and South America to protect strategically important fisheries: the mahi mahi fisheries in Ecuador and Peru and the spiny lobster fishery in Nicaragua.
 These FIPs incentivize positive change within our existing supply chain while ensuring the long-term health and viability of the fisheries for future generations.